 Vasoconstriction, the narrowing of the blood vessels, has literally closed down the forebrain.
 Physiologically, when those neurons close down, the midbrain takes over and your reflexes are almost indistinguishable from your dog's.

-If you've worked with animals, you have some understanding of the realm of midbrain responses.
+If you have worked with animals, you have some understanding of the realm of midbrain responses.
 Within the midbrain there is a powerful, God-given resistance to killing your own kind.
 It comes inherently with the spirit in man.
 Every species, with a few exceptions, has a hardwired resistance to killing its own kind in territorial and mating battles.
 When animals with antlers and horns fight one another, they "head butt" in a harmless fashion.

 Quoting again from Lt.
 Col. Grossman: